Curatorial Department

 Dr Brendan Rooney, Head Curator and Curator of Irish Art

-Brendan is Head Curator, and curator of the Gallery’s Irish paintings, sculpture and stained glass, which comprise almost half of the gallery’s collection (excluding works on paper), and date from the mid-seventeenth century to the present day.
+Brendan is Head Curator, and curator of the Gallery’s Irish paintings, sculpture and stained glass produced before 1900.
 He is also responsible for the National Portrait Collection, which has existed as a subsection of the national collection since the late nineteenth century.
 He has published extensively on Irish art, and curated or co-curated a wide range of exhibitions at the Gallery, including A Time and Place.
 Two Centuries of Irish Social Life (2006), Thomas Roberts 1748-1777 (2009), Creating History.
-Stories of Ireland in Art (2016), Roderic O’Conor and the Moderns (2018), Jack B. Yeats: Painting and Memory (2022), and Lavery.
-On Location (2023).
+Stories of Ireland in Art (2016), Roderic O’Conor and the Moderns (2018), Jack B. Yeats: Painting and Memory (2022), Lavery.
+On Location (2023) and Evie Hone and Mainie Jellett.
+The Art of Friendship (2025).